-"NOT PASSED": The sound test is considered "not passed" if the recorded noise value is above the sound limits of Art.
-79.08.

-In this case, the vehicle (with the same silencer) can be presented again, but for two more tests maximum.

-If the third test result is negative, the rider

-- can present a different silencer (in case the sound test was done before the race)

-- will receive a penalty (in case the sound test was done after the race).
+- "NOT PASSED": The sound test is considered "not passed" if the recorded noise value is above the sound limits of Art.
+79.04. - In this case, the vehicle (with the same silencer) can be presented again, but for two more tests maximum. - If the third test result is negative, the rider - can present a different or repaired silencer (in case the sound test was done before the race) - will receive a penalty (in case the sound test was done during or after the race).

-For vehicles that have passed the sound test, the silencer is marked by the SCO at the end of the test.

-The silencer shall not be changed after verification, except for the spare silencer (see Art.
-79.05) that has also been checked and marked.

-The end opening of the silencer shall remain unmodified once it has been checked and marked.